|Flags of Neighboring Countries|

-The flag of Mongolia is divided into three vertical bands of red on the outer stripes and blue in the middle.
+The flag of Mongolia is divided into three vertical bands of red on the outer stripes and

 The soyombo is made up of many symbols.
 At the top of the symbol there is a flame, representing growth and wealth, each tongue of the flame symbolizes time, one for the past, present, and future.
 Below the flame is a sun over a crescent moon, representing Mongolia's eternal existence.
 Two triangles pointing down next to rectangular bands represent spears, defeating enemies.
 In the middle is the yin-yang symbol (Taijitu), showing balance and the complement of men and women.
 On either side of this column of symbols is a long upright rectangle, which serve as fortress walls that stabilize and strengthen everything inside.